Ceremonial Grade Cacao

 Where I source it

-The Cacao I source is from a Peruvian co-operative, which was founded in 1998 to preserve traditional methods of harvesting, working with small farmers to cultivate, process and market their products in accordance with the Soil Association’s organic standard.
+The cacao I source is from a co-operative in Peru founded in 1998 to preserve traditional methods of harvesting, working with small farmers to cultivate, process and market their products in accordance with the Soil Association’s organic standard.

 1) Quality over quantity